Overview

 | December 14 – 24 (Traditional Christmas Market) | Daily | 09:00 – 18:00 |

-The narrow lane is paved and generally wheelchair‑friendly, though the high foot traffic on busy Saturdays can make navigation a little tight.
-Most stalls are at ground level, and many traders are happy to assist with any accessibility needs.
+Accessibility – The lane is paved and generally wheelchair‑friendly, though high foot traffic on busy Saturdays can make navigation tight.
+Most stalls are at ground level and traders are usually happy to help.

 For the latest updates, stall listings and special events, visit the official Galway Tourism page: Galway Market.